“The theory underlying Midnight Basketball® is very simple in the short term and very sophisticated over the longer term.

 How can we use sport to provide benefit to teenagers and communities is so many positive ways.

-Aim 1 - early age entry in to club sport.
 Communities are encouraged to support ALL young children to participate from ENTRY AGE into club sport.
-The earlier children participate in Club sport, the more it will become a ‘norm’, they will benefit from activities designed according to their age, and allow all children to keep up, rather than missing out on key learnings or having to continuously try to catch up.
+The earlier children participate in Club sport, the more it will become a normative part of everyday life, they will benefit from activities designed according to their age, and allow all children to keep up, rather than missing out on key learnings or having to continuously try to catch up.
 This will result in the participation in more mainstream activities, hence the more they will be engaged with their local community and all the learning and benefits this brings.